Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal Gromov--Witten theory

-Throughout the paper unless explicitly specified, homology and cohomology groups are taken with $\Q$ coefficients.
-We systematically use intersection theory as exposed in \cite{Fulton}, extended to Deligne--Mumford stacks in \cite{vistoli}, and Artin stacks in \cite{Kresch}.
-We start by reviewing some notations for graphs which will be used for studying nodal Gromov--Witten invariants in what follows.
+Throughout the paper, unless explicitly specified, homology and cohomology groups are taken with $\Q$ coefficients.
+We systematically use intersection theory as developed in \cite{Fulton}, extended to Deligne--Mumford stacks in \cite{vistoli}, and to Artin stacks in \cite{Kresch}.

+We start by reviewing the notation for graphs which we will use for studying nodal Gromov--Witten invariants in what follows.